Aiden-Jacobs/United_Map/README.md

     the route time.
 It has functions to get the list, get the value (number of flights and the route time), get a flight by index, get the number of flights, and get the route time.
 You can print out a route by printing the object.
+    Functions:
+        getList - Returns the list of flights in the route. getValue - Returns a tuple containing the number of flights and the route time. getFlightByIndex - Returns the flight at the given index. getNumFlights - Returns the number of flights in the route. getRouteTime - Returns the route time.
     """

     """Route Finder